Friday, August 31, 2012

 Comments I made in the book discussion of Daniel Mackler

-Sylvie Imelda Shene: Even dough I agree with everything said in this excerpt.
+Sylvie Imelda Shene: Even though I agree with everything said in this excerpt.
 I just started reading the book and find his choice of words to be highly confusing, even abusive, and I can’t recommend this book.
-Alice Miller is the only person I encounter on this planet,, with whom I agree 100%.
+Alice Miller is the only person I encounter on this planet with whom I agree 100%.
 The words below written by Alice Miller to me, when I asked her to comment on letters I received from one of her readers, came to mind: “AM: I have learned over the years of my work on the internet that there are readers who SEEM to understand SOME of what I have written, at least intellectually, but they are still so afraid of their very cruel parents and of their repressed FEELINGS of rage towards them that they are constantly looking for scapegoats.
-They thus live in continual confusion pretending that they are healed and even offering help and empathy to others.
-But eventually, they use unconsciously other people (even the ones who are quite friendly to them) as poisonous containers like their parents did to them, and if the offended people begin to defend themselves they can become very mean.
+They thus live in continual confusion, pretending that they are healed and even offering help and empathy to others.
+But eventually, they use unconsciously other people (even the ones who are quite friendly to them) as poisonous containers like their parents did to them, and if the offended people begin to defend themselves, they can become very mean.
 I can only urge you to trust your feelings and to NOT offer your empathy and interest to everybody just because they say they read and understood everything I have written.
 In most cases, it is a lie.
 To understand my books means to overcome the fear of one`s parents, to honestly feel the justified rage TOWARD THEM, and to no longer use others to get free from the accumulated rage.”
 Alice Miller wrote this message Sylvie Imelda Shene: Alice Miller’s criticism is not the only thing I am concerned about, there is more, like for example his views on abortion and sex, his choice of words can be very confusing and guilt-inducing to his readers that still are emotionally blind and take his words for face value and not see he might be unconsciously telling his true story of what happened to him and how he was treated as a child by using harsh words.
-When it comes to abortion no one says it better than Alice Miller “Not everyone is capable of thinking in real, concrete terms.
+When it comes to abortion, no one says it better than Alice Miller: “Not everyone is capable of thinking in real, concrete terms.
 Many seek refuge in religious beliefs.
-In their weakness, they place their trust in “relics,” awaiting salvation at the hands of one stronger than themselves.
+In their weakness, they place their trust in 'relics,” awaiting salvation at the hands of one stronger than themselves.
 Anyone who claims to be a strong and knowledgeable authority for such people, and to be acting on their behalf, has the duty to be conscious of the appropriate facts.
-If they aren’t, if they ignore or neglect that duty, claiming instead that their palpable lack of information and their abstract conceptions of “life” is sanctioned by God and practiced in the name of humanity, they are acting against life, by misusing the weakness and trust of the faithful and dangerously confusing them.
+If they aren’t, if they ignore or neglect that duty, claiming instead that their palpable lack of information and their abstract conceptions of “life” are sanctioned by God and practiced in the name of humanity, they are acting against life by misusing the weakness and trust of the faithful and dangerously confusing them.
 The injunction against abortion goes even further: Consciously or unconsciously, it represents support for cruelty against children and active complicity in the creation of unwanted existences, existences that can easily become a liability for the community at large. … It is, in fact, not surprising to find that those who are both victims and apologists for the use of violence and severity against children are often those who most passionately proclaim their love of the unborn child, i.e., the kernel of life.
 Abortion can, indeed, be seen as the most powerful symbol of the psychic annihilation and mutilation practiced since time immemorial on children.
 But to combat this evil merely at the symbolic level deflects us from the reality we should not evade for a moment longer: the reality of the abused and humiliated child, which, as a result of its disavowed and unresolved injuries, will insidiously become, either openly or aided by hypocrisy, a danger to society.”

 http://www.alice-miller.com/readersmail_en.php?lang=en&nid=2371&grp=1108

-Sylvie Imelda Shene: I am very aware that I cannot open the eyes of people that don’t want to see and feel and if people choose to believe in lies is their problem.
-Just like Alice Miller confirmed in her answer to my letter in the link below: From Alice Miller am@.com> Subject: Re: Saying the truth or being loyal To: s@.com Date: Sunday, November 9, 2008, 1:21 AM AM: Thank you for your letter.
+AM: Thank you for your letter.
 I am sorry that my answer to your previous letter didn't appear on the website under your text.
 I wrote: "Congratulations on your understanding.
 You are right, you can't make someone see who DOESN'T WANT to see."
 Alice Miller wrote this message

 http://www.alice-miller.com/readersmail_en.php?lang=en&nid=2337&grp=1108

-Sylvie Imelda Shene: I am not going to comment here anymore, because I am very aware I cannot make people see and feel what they are not ready to see and feel and if they rather believe in lies is nothing I can do, but to walk away.
-When someone is trying to confuse you consciously or unconsciously is abuse even if people can’t see it as such.
 Sylvie Imelda Shene: I have to clarify the phrase that seems to have created confusion “'If something is confusing to me it is abusive to me' I should have said if someone is telling me a lie consciously or unconsciously it’s abusive to me, because lies are always confusing and abusive, of course, there are a lot of things in this world that I don’t understand and are not abusive, but lies are always abusive no matter who says them and how nice they sound.

 S’s Letter

-S, I think it's important that I mention what I witnessed happening at the DM's book discussion http://www.facebook.com/?ref=home#!/note.php?note_id=471710483293 you were I agree with me, but the moment DM showed up and share his opinion, which of course has the right to do so, you moved right to his side and apologized to him for disagreeing with him and your misunderstanding and my question was -- why does she have the need to do that?
-Maybe she still carries the fear of her parents and now someone symbolizing her parents, in this case, DM, and like when she was a very little girl would not dare to rebel against her parents for fear of punishment and repressed her true feelings in order to please her parents and be the "good girl" her parents desired, now, in her adult life this internalized fear of her parents is still keeping her from staying true to herself.
-You know this happened to me also on a discussion board a year or so ago at amazon.com on the topic, of spanking was harmful to children, and most people there were pro-spanking and I felt the need to comment and expose their ignorance and of course, these very unconscious people, started to personally attack me right away, they called me the B word, radical, and all kind of things, you name it!
-One poster that identified himself as being a Psychiatric doctor took my side at first, and of course temporally I felt better that I was not alone anymore against those very mean unconscious people, but the moment the pro-spanking people started to direct their anger at him accusing him of being radical and lunatic because only a lunatic would be at Sylvie's side! the next day he took the pro-spanking side agreeing with them that my comment was too radical – below is the comment I used to re-post over and over again and they thought was too radical and they could not stand and triggered them the most.
-I now, understand and see very well these psychological mechanisms, and did not affect me much that this doctor one day was on my side and the next day like a scared little boy took the abuser's side.
+You were agreeing with me, but the moment Daniel Mackler showed up and shared his opinion, which of course has the right to do so, you moved right to his side and apologized to him for disagreeing with him, and your misunderstanding and my question was -- why does she have the need to do that?
+Maybe she still carries the fear of her parents and now someone symbolizing her parents, in this case, Daniel Mackler, and like when she was a little girl would not dare to rebel against her parents for fear of punishment and repressed her true feelings in order to please her parents and be the "good girl" her parents desired, now, in her adult life this internalized fear of her parents is still keeping her from staying true to herself.
+You know this happened to me also on a discussion board a year or so ago at amazon.com on the topic of spanking was harmful to children.
+Most people there were pro-spanking, and I felt the need to comment and expose their ignorance, and of course, these very unconscious people started to personally attack me right away, they called me the B word, radical, and all kinds of things, you name it!
+One poster that identified himself as being a Psychiatric doctor took my side at first, and of course temporally I felt better that I was not alone anymore against those very mean unconscious people, but the moment the pro-spanking people started to direct their anger at him accusing him of being radical and lunatic because only a lunatic would be at Sylvie's side!
+The next day, he took the pro-spanking side, agreeing with them that my comment was too radical.
+Below is the comment I used to re-post over and over again, which they thought was too radical and could not stand, triggering them the most.
+I now understand and see very well these psychological mechanisms, and it did not affect me much that this doctor, one day, was on my side and the next day, like a scared little boy, took the abuser's side.
 A professional doctor should have dealt with his own fear and learned how to handle transference.
-I thought of the little child going to his office with his parents and one day he takes the child's side, but in the moment the parent starts transferring their anger into him he leaves the child alone and takes the parents' side, how the damage that is to a child to one day feel like somebody is on his side, but a day later to find himself again abandoned in an emotional desert island.
-Children have no way of understanding that the reason this person abandoned him also was because of his internalized fears of his own parents.
-This is why people that go out offering help to others without experiencing, understand and walk through their own fears first, they will unconsciously and compulsively pass their psychological virus into others under the disguise of help and this is very damaging to people that are still wounded, especially to children.
+I thought of the little child going to his office with his parents, and one day he takes the child's side.
+Still, in the moment the parent starts transferring their anger onto him, he leaves the child alone.
+He takes the parents' side, causing much damage to a child, who, one day, feels like somebody is on his side, but a day later, finds himself again abandoned in an emotional desert island all alone.
+Children have no way of understanding that the reason this person abandoned them was also because of his internalized fears of his own parents.
+This is why people who go out offering help to others without experiencing, understanding, and walking through their own fears first will unconsciously and compulsively pass their psychological virus into others under the disguise of help, and this is very damaging to people who are still wounded, especially to children.

 http://www.alice-miller.com/articles_en.php?lang=en&nid=47&grp=11

-It's so sad that in the 21 century, people still are debating if it's ok to spank a child.
-In the 21 century, everyone should know the dangers of spanking children and every person in power should be doing everything to make sure every child is protected from harm.
-Would we be debating today if slavery of black people or any other race is ok, fortunately, is common knowledge that slavery of another race is cruel and ignorant.
+It's so sad that in the 21st century, people are still debating if it's ok to spank a child.
+In the 21st century, everyone should know the dangers of spanking children, and every person in power should be doing everything to make sure every child is protected from harm.
+Would we be debating today if slavery of black people or any other race is ok?
+Fortunately, it is common knowledge that slavery of another race is cruel and ignorant.
 Why can human beings see that doing it to children is even more cruel, ignorant, and very dangerous?
 Most people's objective is not freedom for themselves and others.
 Most people's objective is to one day have their own slaves.
-The easiest way to have your own slaves is to give birth to them because our society does nothing to protect children in the first years of life, the most important years of a person's life."
+The easiest way to have your own slaves is to give birth to them because our society does nothing to protect children in the first years of life, the most critical years of a person's life."
 Poisonous Pedagogy The pedagogical conviction that one must bring a child into line from the outset has its origin in the need to split off the disquieting parts of the inner self and project them onto an available object.
-The child's great plasticity flexibility, defenselessness, and availability made it the ideal object for this projection.
+The child's great plasticity, flexibility, defenselessness, and availability made it the ideal object for this projection.
 The enemy within can, at last, be hunted down on the outside.
 Peace advocates are becoming increasingly aware of the role played by these mechanisms, but until it is clearly recognized that they can be traced back to methods of child raising, little can be done to oppose them.
-For children who have grown up being assailed for qualities the parents hate in themselves can hardly wait to assign these qualities to someone else so they can once again regard themselves as good, "moral," noble, and altruistic.
+For children who have grown up being assailed for qualities the parents hate in themselves, can hardly wait to assign these qualities to someone else so they can once again regard themselves as good, "moral," noble, and altruistic.
 Such projections can easily become part of any Weltanschauung."
 Alice Miller "THE CHILD AS POISON CONTAINER The main psychological mechanism that operates in all child abuse involves using children as what I have termed poison containers--receptacles into which adults project disowned parts of their psyches, so they can control these feelings in another body without danger to themselves.
 In good parenting, the child uses the caretaker as a poison container, much as it earlier used the mother's placenta as a poison container for cleansing its polluted blood.
 A good mother reacts with calming actions to the cries of a baby and helps it "detoxify² its dangerous emotions.
 But when an immature mother's baby cries, she cannot stand the screaming and strikes out at the child.
 As one battering mother put it, "I have never felt loved all my life.
 When the baby was born, I thought he would love me.
 When he cried, it meant he didn't love me.
 So I hit him.² Rather than the child being able to use the parent to detoxify its fears and anger, the parent instead injects his or her bad feelings into the child and uses it to cleanse his or herself of depression and anger."

 http://www.psychohistory.com/htm/05_history.html

-"Respecting the copyright Saturday, October 31, 2009
+"Respecting the copyright, Saturday, October 31, 2009

 Dear Ms. Miller,